0x4007/rpc2/README.md

 ### `ParentChain`

-Represents the parent chain information for networks that are sidechains or layer 2 solutions.
+Represents the parent chain information for networks that are side chains or layer 2 solutions.

 ```typescript
 interface ParentChain {